jayakrishnaprog/sql_first_agent/README.md

 About Me
-I’m Jayakrishna Mudimanchi, an IT professional with 10+ years of experience.
+I’m Jayakrishna M, an IT professional with 10+ years of experience.
 I began my career in Java & Spring Boot and have since expanded into Python, LLMs, AI Agents, NumPy, and Pandas.
 Recently, I built my first SQL Agent project.

 📩 Feel free to reach out: mjk7650@gmail.com